lsst-sqre/semaphore/docs/user-guide/github-app-configuration.rst

 Create the app and secrets
 ==========================

-Once the GitHub App is configured, you can click the "Create GitHub App" button to create it in your GitHub organization or user account.
+Once the GitHub App is configured, you can click the :guilabel:`Create GitHub App` button to create it in your GitHub organization or user account.

 When you do this, you can create the secret keys that Semaphore needs to authenticate with GitHub and verify webhook events.
 These are provided to Semaphore as environment variables:

 - :envvar:`SEMAPHORE_GITHUB_APP_ID`: The GitHub App ID.
-This is shown on the GitHub App's "General" page under the "About" heading.
+This is shown on the GitHub App's :guilabel:`General` page under the :guilabel:`About` heading.
 - :envvar:`SEMAPHORE_GITHUB_APP_PRIVATE_KEY`: The GitHub App's private key.
-This is shown on the GitHub App's "General" page under "Client secrets".
+This is shown on the GitHub App's :guilabel:`General` page under :guilabel:`Client secrets`.
-- :envvar:`SEMAPHORE_GITHUB_WEBHOOK_SECRET`: The webhook secret you created in the GitHub App's "General" page under "Webhooks".
+- :envvar:`SEMAPHORE_GITHUB_WEBHOOK_SECRET`: The webhook secret you created in the GitHub App's :guilabel:`General` page under :guilabel:`Webhooks`.

 See :doc:`environment-variables` for more information on Phalanx's environment variable settings.